-Eastern Mennonite High School presents Alice in Wonderland, March 20 and 21.
+Eastern Mennonite High School’s production of Alice in Wonderland, scheduled for March 20 and 21, is postponed indefinitely.

 Based on Lewis Carroll’s beloved children’s book and adapted by Anne Coulter Martens for stage, this play follows Alice (Afton Rhodes-Lehman ‘20) as she travels through the curious and peculiar land of Wonderland.
 Accompanied by the suave and smiling Cheshire Cat (Myles Curry ‘20), Alice encounters many bizarre and unusual characters on her journey to find the Queen of Hearts (Julie Weaver ‘20).
 Actors are in grades 9 to 12 at Eastern Mennonite School.

 Incorporating “steampunk” elements into the design of the show, the directors and cast have strayed “ever so slightly from the traditional conception of this story,” says Leah Huyard, the play’s assistant director, who also was assistant director for the school’s recent production of Little Women, the musical.

 “The play showcases the creativity of all involved in the innovative process,” says Huyard, a 2017 EMHS graduate and current student at Eastern Mennonite University majoring in history.

 Steampunk is a style of design and fashion that combines historical elements with anachronistic technological features inspired by science fiction.

 “With gears, clocks, top hats, and industrialized set pieces, audience members should prepare themselves for not just a trip into the eccentric world of Wonderland, but also an adventure into 19th century inspired set,” says Huyard.
 “The costumes and overall interpretation of this show may be a bit unexpected.”